bomonike/bomonike.github.io/learn-chinese.md

 Core HSK written tests are available either writing paper or typing Pinyin on a computer QWERTY keyboard.
 They test for:

-    * Listening Comprehension by listening to audio clips, then answering multiple-choice questions
+    * Listening to audio clips, then answering multiple-choice questions

-    * Reading Comprehension by reading sentences, paragraphs, or passages, then answering multiple-choice questions.
+    * Reading sentences, paragraphs, or passages, then answering multiple-choice questions.

     * Writing ability at arranging words into sentences (at lower levels) or  writing short essays (at higher levels).